mdavis-xyz/mdavis.xyz/pages/voting/content.md

 All software has bugs, typically around [10 to 50 bugs](https://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio) for every 1000 lines of code.
 To run a touch screen interface developers must write approximately 10,000 lines of code.
 Therefore a voting machine, counting machine or end-user mobile phone with a touch screen will have about 100 to 500 bugs just in the screen software alone.
-As shown in the image above, the consequences of using software with hundreds of bugs to run an election are catastrophic.
+The consequences of using software with hundreds of bugs to run an election are catastrophic.
+The video above is from a *real* election.
 This example is [one of many](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html) where the screen displayed a different vote to what the voter intended.
 These problems do not happen with paper ballots.

 In March a dozen European Union members cast their vote incorrectly, because the user interface of the voting systems did not make it clear whether they were voting on amendments or the whole bill.
-The consequence is that legislation not supported by the majority was passed, and the whole Internet all around the world was impacted as a result.
+The consequence is that [legislation not supported by the majority was passed](https://nakedsecurity.sophos.com/2019/04/01/meps-just-voted-through-controversial-copyright-clauses-by-mistake/), and the whole Internet all around the world was impacted as a result.
 This happened to politicians whose entire job is voting, and understanding the process.
 So how could an average Joe voting once a year of less possibly fare any better?